-Except for the epiglottis and the vocal cords, the whole larynx has a mucosa, which moistens the respiratory air and cleans it of small dust particles.
+Except for the epiglottis and vocal cords, the whole larynx has a mucosa that moistens the respiratory air and cleans it of small dust particles.

-The trachea is an 11 cm long and then 1 inch in diameter connecting tube between the larynx and the bronchial system of the lung.
-It is stabilized by approximately 20 semicircular hyaline cartilage rings, inferior to the fully circled cricoid cartilage and are connected with each other via elastic connective tissue.
+The trachea is an 11-cm long, 1.5-cm wide connecting tube between the larynx and bronchial system of the lung.
+It is stabilized by approx. 20 semicircular hyaline cartilage rings, inferior to the fully circled cricoid cartilage.
+These cartilage rings are connected to each other via elastic connective tissue.

-Cilia keep tiny foreign bodies away and transport them back to the mouth or nose.
+Cilia remove tiny foreign bodies from the respiratory system and transport them back to the mouth or nose.
 The wall of the trachea touches the esophagus dorsally.

-The directed transport is reinforced by peristalsis (proper motion) of the muscular tube.
+The directed transport is reinforced by the peristalsis of the muscular tube.

-Grossly, the esophagus has three areas of constriction.
+Grossly, the esophagus has 3 areas of constriction.
 They form the areas where foreign bodies could be stuck or, more importantly, they are landmarks that guide esophagogastroduodenoscopy.
-These narrowings include:
+These narrowings are:

-- At the cricopharyngeal sphincter junction which is located 15 cm from the upper incisor teeth and corresponds to the sixth cervical vertebra.
+- At the cricopharyngeal sphincter junction, which is about 15 cm from the upper incisor teeth and corresponds to the 6th cervical vertebra.

-- The second constriction is where the arch of the aorta and the left main bronchus cross the esophagus.
-It is located 23 cm from the upper incisor teeth.
+- Where the arch of the aorta and the left main bronchus cross the esophagus.
+This narrowing is located 23 cm from the upper incisor teeth.

-- Where the esophagus crosses the diaphragm, it is located 40 cm from the upper incisor teeth.
+- Where the esophagus crosses the diaphragm, located 40 cm from the upper incisor teeth.

 Histologically, the esophagus consists of several layers and its lumen is covered with mucosa.

 Situated below the larynx, this organ weighs about 20 grams and has the shape of a butterfly.
-The two lateral lobes lie left and right of the paired thyroid cartilage of the larynx.
-They are connected with each other via a bridge of connective tissue, the isthmus.
+The 2 lateral lobes lie to the left and right of the paired thyroid cartilage of the larynx.
+They are connected to each other via a bridge of connective tissue, the isthmus.
 The follicles of the gland are organized in lobules.

-On the posterior side of both lobes is the parathyroid gland, four small nodules that produce parathyroid hormone.
+On the posterior side of both lobes are the parathyroid glands—4 small nodules that produce parathyroid hormone.
 This hormone is involved in calcium and phosphate metabolism.

 Overview of Head and Neck Tumors

-According to publications of the german cancer society on the platform Onko online portal, different types of cancer are can be included in the term ‘head and neck tumors’, as they can develop in any part of the head and neck.
+Different types of cancer can be included in the term ‘head and neck tumors’, as they can develop in any part of the head and neck.

-For example, they can develop in the oral cavity (carcinoma of the oral cavity), in the pharynx (pharyngeal carcinoma), in the larynx (laryngeal carcinoma), in the nose, the paranasal sinuses, and the outer neck areas, especially in the thyroid gland.
+For example, these cancers can develop in the oral cavity (carcinoma of the oral cavity), pharynx (pharyngeal carcinoma), larynx (laryngeal carcinoma), nose, paranasal sinuses, and outer neck areas, especially in the thyroid gland.

 These tumors mostly begin their malignant degeneration in the superficial cell layers (squamous cell carcinoma).
-Less often, adenocarcinoma develop from the gland-bearing tissue and sarcomas from soft tissue.
+Less often, adenocarcinoma develops from the gland-bearing tissue and sarcomas from soft tissue.

-Information from the Robert-Koch Institute state that laryngeal cancer is the most frequent form of cancer in the head and neck area.
+Information from the Robert-Koch Institute states that laryngeal cancer is the most frequent form of cancer in the head and neck area.
 Every year, 3,600 men and 500 women develop the disease.
 The average age of onset is 68 years.
-It is estimated that all in all, roughly 50 per 100,000 people develop cancer of the head and neck in Germany every year.
+It is estimated that about 50 per 100,000 people develop cancer of the head and neck in Germany every year.

 Preliminary Stages of Cancer: Leukoplakia

-Leukoplakia mainly occurs in the mucosae of the oral cavity, the pharynx, or the larynx.
+Leukoplakia mainly occurs in the mucosae of the oral cavity, pharynx, or larynx.